gwastro/pycbc/docs/workflow/segments.rst

 ==========

 THE FOLLOWING DESCRIBES THE DEPRECATED INTERFACE.
 DO NOT USE THIS ANY MORE.
-IT WILL SOON BY REMOVED!!!
+IT WILL SOON BE REMOVED!!!

 Using this module requires a number of things